Peace & Freedom: SALT’s Commentary for Advent Week Two

 Scripture:

-2) The Greek word for “repentance” here is metanoia (from meta, “change, and noia, “mind”); today we would say, “change of heart” or “change of life,” a thoroughgoing and ongoing shift and reorientation.
-Accordingly, the visible sign for this change John uses is baptism, an immersive rite typically reserved for Gentile converts to Judaism: the complete immersion in water signifies a complete transformation of the convert.
+2) The Greek word for “repentance” here is metanoia (from meta, “change,” and noia, “mind”); today we would say, “change of heart” or “change of life,” a thoroughgoing shift and reorientation.
+Accordingly, the visible sign John uses for this change is baptism, an immersive rite typically reserved for Gentile converts to Judaism, the complete immersion in water signifying a complete transformation of the convert.
 But John is calling on all the children of Abraham to undergo this baptism; it’s as if he’s saying, We all require conversion, not just the Gentiles.
 For a new day, a new era is at hand!
 Change your minds and hearts and lives!
 Come and be baptized for the sake of forgiveness of sins — for God is coming near!

 Takeaways:

-2) In the Book of Exodus, the Hebrew word for “Egypt” is mitzrayim, literally, “the narrow places.”
+2) In the Book of Exodus, the Hebrew word for “Egypt” is mitzrayim, literally “the narrow places.”
 Luke presents Jesus’ ministry as a New Exodus, a liberation or “release” (Greek aphesis) from the narrow places of sin, oppression, enslavement, violence, conflict, and despair.
 A new era of God’s shalom is dawning, John insists, his voice ringing out like a new Jeremiah — but shalom isn’t simply the absence of discord.
-Rather, it’s the presence of genuine freedom, liberation from whatever is holding us back from becoming living testimonies to God’s good news for all creation, bar none.
-Our lives are full of “narrow places” (think: hostilities, resentments, addictions, apathy, stress, injustice, ecological ruin) — and Jesus is coming to “proclaim release to the captives” (Luke 4:18).
+Rather, it’s the presence of genuine freedom, liberation from whatever is holding us back from becoming fully human, living testimonies to God’s good news for all creation, bar none.
+Our lives are full of “narrow places” (hostilities, resentments, addictions, apathy, stress, injustice, greed, ecological ruin) — and Jesus is coming to “proclaim release to the captives” (Luke 4:18).

 3) As we prepare for this New Exodus, John challenges us to change our hearts, minds, and lives — for the days of peace and freedom are truly coming!
 Make way!
 Remove the obstacles!
 The Prince of Peace approaches — not on a warhorse like other authorities of the day (Tiberius, Pilate, Herod), but rather as a humble prophet, teacher, and healer, God’s beloved child born homeless in a manger.